ghi-electronics/Docs/tinyclr/boards/netduino.md

 - [netduino 3 WiFi](http://www.netduino.com/netduino3wifi/specs.htm)

-Follow the instructions at the [STM32 bootloader](http://docs.ghielectronics.com/hardware/stm32_bootloader.html) page to generate a DFU file and load on your board.
+The netduino firmware is located [here](http://files.ghielectronics.com/downloads/TinyCLR/Firmware/Netduino/Netduino3%20Firmware.0.5.0.hex).
+Use ST-Link to load or follow the instructions at the [STM32 bootloader](../../hardware/stm32_bootloader.html) page to generate and load a DFU file.

 When done, your PC should detect a TinyCLR device.
-You are now ready to [start coding](http://docs.ghielectronics.com/tinyclr/tutorials/intro.html)
+You are now ready to [start coding](../tutorials/intro.html)

 > [!Tip]
 > Currently the firmware is the same for all three devices and doesn't include any networking support.